MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 The following two sections cover segment creation followed by segment exploration.

-## Creating segments from the Segment page
+## Create segments from the Segment page

 To create a segment, you can either select **Add Segment** at the upper-right corner of the screen, or select **Get Started**.

 > [!div class="mx-imgBorder"]
 > ![](media/add-segment-full.png "Add segment")

-If you selected **Add Segment**, you will need to select whether you want to create a static segment or a dynamic segment.
+If you select **Add Segment**, choose whether you want to create a static segment or a dynamic segment.

 The rest of the segment creation process is done on the **Segment Editor** page.

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment.png "New dynamic segment")

-### Step One: Defining the segment's properties
+### Step One: Define the segment's properties

 - We will give our segment an informative name and description that will help us identify it in the future, when we'll have multiple segments.
 - In the case of a dynamic segment, we can also choose to activate it at this point through the slider, as shown in the following example.
 An active (dynamic) segment automatically incorporates changes that are made to your data over time, while an inactive segment does not incorporate any changes that are made to your data.